rrutsche/react-parallax/README.md

 ```sh
 npm run dev
 ```
-Port on Windows is 80, 8080 on all other OS by default.
+Port 3000 on all OS by default.
 Can be set with option -port=8080

 # License